FAQs

 Q. What happens with the transcript after the deposition?

 A. Our reporters use computer-aided transcription (CAT), which translates the stenotype notes into English.
-The text is reviewed for untranslated words, missed punctuation, appropriate spellings, and is corrected – a process commonly known as “scoping.”
+The text is reviewed for untranslated words, missed punctuation, appropriate spellings, and is corrected -- a process commonly known as "scoping."
 It is printed, and the reporter proofreads the transcript, as well as performs other verification procedures to ensure the accuracy of the transcript.
 It takes an average of 2-3 hours per hour of deposition to finalize the transcript.
-The final transcript then enters into the production process to prepare for delivery.
-The final transcript can also be delivered in various electronic file formats via e-mail or CD.
+The final transcript then enters into the production process for copying, scanning and attaching exhibits, binding, special formatting, creating electronic versions, and other services as requested.
+The final transcript can also be delivered in various electronic file formats via e-mail or diskette/CD.

 Q. What can I do to help ensure the deposition flows smoothly and that the reporter is able to capture a precise record?